Smail's Slam Helps Lift Clarion Past Johnsonburg in Wild Affair; Redbank Valley Wins Season-Opener Over West Shamokin

 For five innings, Johnsonburg cruised, taking a 6-1 lead into the top of the sixth.

-But Clarion put up three in that inning to trim the lead to 6-4 and the scored two in the top of the seventh on clutch two-run single by Tanner Miller to knot things up at 6-6.
+But Clarion put up three in that inning to trim the lead to 6-4 and then scored two in the top of the seventh on a clutch two-run single by Tanner Miller to knot things up at 6-6.

 Smail was 3 for 5 with two doubles and the grand slam.